isabella232/rtos-docs-pr.it-it/rtos-docs/netx/netx-pppoe-client/Chapter3.md

 ### <a name="description"></a>Descrizione

-Questo servizio Elimina l'istanza del client PPPoE creata in precedenza.
+Questo servizio elimina l'istanza del client PPPoE creata in precedenza.

 ### <a name="input-parameters"></a>Parametri di input